hpe-storage/scod/docs/container_storage_provider/hpe_3par_primera/index.md

    Also this operation does'nt delete the user created PVC/PV and SC objects.
 7. TODO: Add CHAP related information.
 ### Responsibilities for Controller/Node/CSP plugin
 1. Controller pod is responsible for create volume/delete volume calls.
-Also calls "Create host","publish volume" calls via CSP
+Also calls "Create host", "publish volume" calls via CSP
 2. Node plugin is responsible for rescan of the scsi devices (as part of `NodeStageVolume`) and creating a temporary staging location for node
 3. Node plugin as initiates `NodePublishVolume` after doing staging process in step 2, and does the bind mount of the staging location to the actual pod mount directory.
 4. CSP plugin supplies the REST response for each of the controller/node plugin operation